Not sure how to structure your Go web application?

 .PHONY: push

-push: tidy audit no-dirty
+push: confirm audit no-dirty

 git push